-Keeping tiles clean with suitable vacuum cleaner is an easy task to do, regardless of tiles you have - glazed ceramic tiles, unglazed ceramic tiles, mosaic tiles, marble tiles, natural stone tiles, porcelain tiles etc.
+Keeping tiles clean with a suitable vacuum cleaner is an easy task to do, regardless of the tiles you have.
+When you are looking for the best vacuum cleaner for tile floors, you should consider glazed ceramic tiles, unglazed ceramic tiles, mosaic tiles, marble tiles, natural stone tiles, porcelain tiles, etc.

 Basically, there are several important aspects of cleaning tile floors:

-- tile floor, even unglazed one, repel dirt and dust.
+- Tile floors, even unglazed one, repel dirt and dust.
 Of course, glazed tiles repel dirt much better than unglazed ones.
-Unglazed tiles often require mop or wet brush to get cleaned properly.
+Unglazed tiles often require a mop or wet brush to become clean properly.

-- unlike wooden floors, tiles tolerate water in any form, liquid or steam and higher temperatures.
-When combined with good suction, high quality air filters and various scrubbing systems, such cleaning methods provide really high level of cleanliness.
+- Unlike wooden floors, tiles tolerate water in any form, liquid or steam, and higher temperatures.
+When combined with good suction, high-quality air filters, and various scrubbing systems, such cleaning methods provide a really high level of cleanliness.

-Regardless if you prefer vacuum cleaner for several surfaces or vacuum specifically for tile floors, good vacuum cleaner for such floors must be easy to use, must have large enough autonomy (operation time, maneuvering), must be light enough to be carries around, must reach tight areas, corners and edges, etc.
+Regardless if you prefer a vacuum cleaner for several surfaces or a vacuum specifically for tile floors, good vacuum cleaners for such floors must be easy to use, must have large enough autonomy (operation time, maneuvering), must be light enough so you can carry them around, must reach tight areas, corners, and edges, etc.

-Upright vacuum cleaners are generally easier to maneuver around than cylinder vacuums.
-However, cylinder vacuums often have long hoses that are easier to use than uprights.
+Upright vacuum cleaners are generally easier to maneuver around than cylinder/canister vacuums.
+However, canister vacuums often have long hoses that are easier to use than uprights.

-Cylinder vacuum cleaner can have same cleaning options just as upright vacuums and uprights can have cleaning hoses onboard or stored away, so choosing between these types is often matter of personal habits and preferences.
+Cylinder vacuum cleaners can have the same cleaning options just as upright vacuums and uprights can have cleaning hoses onboard or stored away.
+Choosing between these types is often a matter of personal habits and preferences.

 Shampoo and/or Steam Vacuums

-Such vacuums are ideal for tiles.
-Models that steam and vacuum at the same time use hot steam to clean and sanitize the surface, while strong suction removes dirt of any kind from the cleaned surface.
-Using suitable cleaning agent helps remove even the most stubborn stains - something that pet owners and families with small kids (or both) should really think about.
+Such vacuums are ideal for tiles, and we have reviewed a couple of them before.
+Models that steam and vacuum at the same time use hot steam to clean and sanitize the surface.
+In parallel, the strong suction removes the dirt of any kind from the cleaned surface.
+Using suitable a cleaning agent helps remove even the most stubborn of stains.
+It is something that pet owners and families with small kids (or both) should really think about.

-Note: wet and steam vacuums can leave a moist surface that usually dries quickly; however, until tiles are completely dry, they are very slippery, especially glazed ones.
-Also, tap water can be used in wet vacuums, but such water can leave stains on tiles - distilled water is relatively cheap and leaves no stains on cleaned surfaces.
+Wet and steam vacuums can leave a moist surface that usually dries quickly.
+However, until tiles are completely dry, they are very slippery, especially the glazed ones.
+Also, tap water can be used in wet vacuums, but such water can leave stains on tiles.
+On the other hand, distilled water is relatively cheap and leaves no stains on cleaned surfaces.

 Corded or Cordless Vacuums

-Suction power (pressure difference) of cordless vacuums is very good and for high end models, it doesn't lag behind corded vacuums.
+The suction power (pressure difference) of cordless vacuums is very good and for high-end models, it doesn’t lag behind corded vacuums.
 However, corded vacuums usually have wider suction nozzles and can cover more area with a single sweep.

-Certain models of vacuums have cleaning systems which use wet mop and scrubbing heads with 1000 or more scrubs per minute.
+Certain models of vacuums have cleaning systems that use a wet mop and scrubbing heads with 1000 or more scrubs per minute.
 They are very efficient in removing stains and other dirt from tiles and often carpets.
-However, not all of such models do the vacuuming itself and they require frequent changes of wet mop.
+However, not all of such models do the vacuuming itself and they require frequent changes of the wet mop.

 Vacuum Cleaner Exhaust Filtration

-How to Choose the Best Vacuum for Tiles?
+How to Choose the Best Vacuum Cleaner for Tile Floors?

-Price is very important when choosing vacuums.
-Models specifically designed for tiles are cheaper than large, multi-surface models.
-Any attachment or option can increase the price and one should really think if that option/attachment is really required.
+Price is very important when choosing vacuums – no matter their type.
+The models specifically designed for tiles are cheaper than large, multi-surface models.
+Any attachment or option can increase the price and one should really think if that option/attachment is really necessary.

-Cordless stick vacuum cleaners with rotating brush are often good choice for various surfaces, tiles included.
-Such vacuums are often used as a second vacuum cleaner in larger homes or even as main vacuums in small homes - they can cover large area with a single charge, they are easy to use and maneuver around, air filtering is good, especially models with HEPA filters, they recharge quickly etc.
+Cordless stick vacuum cleaners with rotating brush are often a good choice for various surfaces, tiles included.
+Such vacuums are often used as a second vacuum cleaner in larger homes or even as main vacuums in small homes.
+They can cover a large area with a single charge.
+Moreover, they are easy to use and maneuver around.
+Their air filtering is good, especially on models with HEPA filters, they recharge quickly, etc.

 2-in-1 models with detachable cordless handheld vacuums can be used even as car or emergency vacuums and in many other situations.

-However, large, bulky and expensive vacuum cleaners with many attachments and options like wet/shampoo, steam, scrub etc cleaning will do its job even better and will remove stains and dirt that sometimes smaller/cheaper vacuums simply can't clean.
+However, large, bulky, and expensive vacuum cleaners with many attachments and options like wet/shampoo, steam, scrub, etc cleaning will do their job even better and will remove stains and dirt that sometimes smaller/cheaper vacuums simply can’t clean.